ameerajayakumar/movie-app/README.md

 ### Features Implemented:

-- Side navigation with user information and other links to website pages
+- Side navigation UI with user information, discover(active page) and other navigation links(non-active)
-- Top navigation with search bar, theme changer and menu options
+- Top navigation UI with search bar, theme changer and menu options
-- Search with keywords like Title of movie, Genre, Director, Writer, Actors, Plot
+- Search movies using keywords like Title of movie, Genre, Director, Writer, Actors, Plot
 - Clear search functionality added
 - Search bar animation added when clicking on search icon and clicking outside search bar
-- Movies displayed in grid
+- Movies displayed in grid layout
 - Clicking on movie card opens expanded card with more movie details and highlights selected movie on grid
 - Implemented animation for opening of expanded card
 - Animation for rating bar on expanded card also present